OpenShift

 Why Capsule on OpenShift

-While OpenShift can be already configured to be quite multi-tenant (together with for example Kyverno), Capsule takes it a step further and easier to manage.
+While OpenShift can already be configured for multi-tenancy (for example with Kyverno), Capsule takes it a step further and makes it easier to manage.

-When people say a multitenant kubernetes cluster, they often think they will get one or two namespaces inside a cluster, with not that much privileges.
-But: Capsule is different.
+When people think of a multi-tenant Kubernetes cluster, they often expect one or two namespaces with few privileges.
+Capsule, however, is different.
 As a tenant owner, you can create as many namespaces as you want.
-RBAC is much easier, since Capsule is handling it, making it less error-prone.
-And resource quota is not set per namespace, but it’s spread across a whole tenant, making management easy.
-Not to mention RBAC issues while listing clusterwide resources that are solved by the Capsule Proxy.
-Also, even some operators are able to be installed inside a tenant because of the Capsule Proxy.
-Add the service account as a tenant owner, and set the env variable KUBERNETES_SERVICE_HOST of the operator deployment to the capsule proxy url.
-Now your operator thinks it is admin, but it lives completely inside the tenant.
+RBAC is much easier because Capsule handles it, making it less error-prone.
+Resource quotas are not set per namespace but are spread across the whole tenant, simplifying management.
+Capsule Proxy also solves RBAC issues when listing cluster-wide resources.
+Furthermore, some operators can be installed inside a tenant by using the Capsule Proxy: add the service account as a tenant owner and set the KUBERNETES_SERVICE_HOST environment variable of the operator deployment to the Capsule Proxy URL.
+The operator then behaves as if it has cluster-admin access, while remaining fully confined to the tenant.

 Prerequisites